Tien703/pomodoro/README.md

-tired of stupid forest app, so i decided to create my own
+tired of  forest app, so i decided to create my own